On Marketing Things by Calling them Dangerous and Bad

 It interested me to see that at the bottom right corner of the top of the product packaging, there is an overall nutrition rating provided.
 Rather than the useless health proclamations so often found on US products (like a bag of sugar I saw truthfully but very unhelpfully proclaiming "FAT FREE!"), products are given an overall rating, as on a report card.
 The possible ratings are A, B, C, D and E (there is no F, the E is essentially the F grade).
 And the Lion Bar's rating was E, shown in bright red.
 The label makes it clear: this chocolate confection is bad for you.
 Really bad for you.
 The least nutritious kind of choice possible.

 The intent of regulators is that a consumer will see the "this food is bad!" label, and be deterred from buying it.
 It doesn't work.
-In fact, I'd be willing to be it actually drives more sales.
+In fact, I'd be willing to argue it actually drives more sales.

 If you look at the history of the Lion Bar, you can see this in action.
 The bar has been around for many years, but in the 20th century it was manufactured by a British company called Rowntree's, who advertised the bar as being as magnificent as a lion, and as large and filling.
 Then Nestle bought it, and in 2004 they did a product relaunch, with a major television ad campaign and themed product giveaways at elaborate mall displays.
 The relaunched bar bore the slogan "Dangerously Better."
 And that was the title of the ad campaign as well.